“There’s a ‘soul sigh’ when you cross the bridge to Tilghman Island,” one local explained.

 Two If By Sea Restaurant

 The restaurant is open only for breakfast and lunch Sunday-Thursday.
-On Friday and Saturday, Chef Henry gets creative with dinner until 9pm, using herbs and veggies grown in his garden in back of the store.
+On Friday and Saturday, Chef Henry gets creative with dinner until 9pm, using herbs and veggies grown in his garden in the back of the store.

 His hits include Crabby Eggs Benedict for breakfast and unique sandwiches for lunch.
 However, he’s known for his Smith Island cakes sold at several of the island’s restaurants.